 2. How did you land your most successful sale?

-A good answer is one that reveals their unique way of moving a sale forward.
+A good answer is one that reveals candidate's unique way of moving a sale forward.
 Make sure to ask follow-up questions to learn more about their mindset throughout that success, as well as the way they dealt with any hurdles and even the way they celebrated this sale.

 3. Walk me through your approach to the sales process in your most recent role.

 A sales process question is a pure knowledge test.
 If your candidate keeps talking about all the sales they won in their last job, but can’t name the stages of the process or approximate how long they took, they are likely being dishonest with you.
+The proof is in the details, so as a candidate make sure you have those on hand and look out for this as an interviewer too.

 You’re looking for an answer that clearly shows actions they’ve taken to move their prospect through the entire sales cycle.